jmyers7/book/chapters/12-models.md

 Such datasets arise naturally in _binary classification problems_, where we aim to determine which of two classes a given object lies in based on predictor features.
 The true class of the $i$-th object is indicated by the value of $y_i$, while the vector $\bx_i$ consists of the predictor features.

-As a running example through this section, consider the data given in following scatter plot:
+As a running example through this section, consider the data given in the following scatter plot:

 ```{code-cell} ipython3
 :tags: [hide-input]